15 of the Best Real Estate Websites of 2023 for Buyers, Sellers, and Renters

 Best for investor resources and networking: BiggerPockets

 BiggerPockets has cultivated a massive online community for real estate investors and offers a ton of related educational resources to boot.
-While much of the content is free, the site also has a pro plan that unlocks access to additional premium materials and offers, including discounts for closing costs, tenant screening, and marketing tools; access to the “Rentometer” that displays market rents; and several calculators that analyze investment opportunities from different angles.
+While much of the content is free, the site also has three tiers of membership plans, ranging from $0/month to $32.50/month.
+The top tier, called Pro, provides unlimited calculator reports, unlimited forum posts, access to free software for property management, accounting, and off-market deal finding, and much more.

 Users of the site can get a lot of value at no cost, too.
 For example, the Forums part of the site operates somewhat like a non-anonymous Reddit, where investors can ask anything to the broader community and connect through nested comment threads.
 Curious whether McAllen, Texas, or Chattanooga, Tennessee is a better place to invest?
 Throw it out to the forum and crowdsource the answer on BiggerPockets.

-Best for first-time buyers: HomeLight Buyer Resource Center
+Best for first-time homebuyers: HomeLight Buyer Resource Center

 Buying a home is an exciting but overwhelming process, especially for first-timers. so HomeLight created an entire hub of resources to help you navigate each step with confidence.

-Whether you need to know the cost to build a home from scratch, what rent-to-own programs are out there, or how to buy a house while selling your own, the HomeLight Buyer Resource Center is going to be a helpful site to bookmark.
+Whether you need to know the cost of building a home from scratch, what rent-to-own programs are out there, or how to buy a house while selling your own, the HomeLight Buyer Resource Center is going to be a helpful site to bookmark.

 Get started with our guide on how to find a buyer’s agent, and brush up on some moving tips so you don’t lose your marbles in the transition.

-It was founded in 2000 by Dave and Sharon Gran; Dave — a veteran who served in the marine corps for 21 years — and Sharon, who worked in real estate, were the perfect duo to launch a military-focused real estate website.
+The site was founded in 2000 by Dave and Sharon Gran.
+Dave, a veteran who served in the Marine Corps for 21 years, and Sharon, who worked in real estate, were the perfect duo to launch a military-focused real estate website.
 And with most of their staff and content creators being military spouses, MilitaryByOwner is well-qualified and uniquely positioned to serve their customer base.

-The National Association of Realtors Generational Trends Report found that a quality school district influenced purchasing decisions for 30% of buyers aged 33-42 and 23% of buyers aged 43–57.
+The National Association of Realtors’ Home Buyers and Sellers Generational Trends Report found that the quality of the school district influenced purchasing decisions for 30% of buyers aged 33-42 and 23% of buyers aged 43–57.

-Enter GreatSchools, a national nonprofit organization, as a valuable tool for parents who seek out school district information in their search for a new home.
+Enter GreatSchools, a national nonprofit organization that provides a valuable tool for parents seeking out school district information in their search for a new home.

-While AreaVibes, a site mentioned above on this list, includes helpful data on schools as well, GreatSchools is an entire website focused on providing school ratings and resources.
+While AreaVibes, a site mentioned previously in this article, offers some education data, GreatSchools is an entire website dedicated to providing school ratings and resources.

 Best for finding accessible rental housing: ForRent.com

 Locating accessible rental housing can be a complicated and frustrating process.
-But ForRent.com, which is in the Apartments.com network, makes it easier by allowing users to filter for listings with disability access, similar to how you would sort by number of bedrooms or bathrooms.
+But ForRent.com, which is in the Apartments.com network, makes it easier by allowing users to filter listings by type, styles, and amenities.
+You can search for rentals with elevator or wheelchair access, or highlight specialties like income restricted or senior housing.

 The site has also made an accessibility commitment and has optimized the website with voice commands, enlarged text and images, and the use of captioning and transcripts.